Thor110/Expanded-Galaxy-Main/Expanded Galaxy Main Installer/Expanded Galaxy Readme.txt

 Expanded Galaxy Project v1.1.8 for Knights of the Old Republic II by Thor110

-v1.1.8 has been fully refactored and will possibly require a full reinstall.
+v1.1.8 has been fully refactored and will require a full reinstall.

 <----------------------------------------------------------------------------------------------------------->